tier4/driving_log_replayer_v2/docs/use_case/performance_diag.en.md

 To make Autoware processing less resource-consuming, modules that are not relevant to evaluation are disabled by passing the `false` parameter as a launch argument.
 The following parameters are set to `false`:

+- perception: false
 - planning: false
 - control: false

-- localization: false / true (default value is false.
-Specify in scenario)
+### Arguments specified in the scenario or launch command

+- localization: It can be disabled by specifying LaunchLocalization: false in the scenario.
+Or specify localization:=false in the launch command

 ## About simulation